 Graduate degrees and certificates are conferred three times a year in August, December, and May.
 There is one commencement ceremony in May for bachelor's and master's students.
-A master's student must fulfill all graduation degree requirements to participate in commencement in the semesters prior to commencement (see the Academic Program, Degree Requirements section of the catalog).
-Certificate students do not participate in commencement exercises.

-A student must complete and submit an electronic conferral form to the senior director of graduate studies by the first day of course selection in the semester prior to the one in which they intend to complete their graduate or certificate program.
+A student must complete and submit an electronic conferral form for M.A. and M.S. students or the conferral form for certificate students by the first day of course selection in the semester prior to the one in which they intend to complete their master's or certificate program and fulfill all graduation degree requirements in the semesters prior to commencement (see the Academic Program, Degree Requirements section of the catalog.)
+(See the ).
 A late fee is imposed for any student who submits this application after the deadline.
 Once a semester has started, a student may not apply to graduate at the end of that semester.
 Students must be enrolled in at least three credit hours during their final semester.